Blandford Forum

-Blandford is notable for its Georgian architecture, the result of rebuilding after the majority of the town was destroyed by a fire in 1731.
-The rebuilding work was assisted by an Act of Parliament and a donation by George II, and the rebuilt town centre—to designs by local architects John and William Bastard—has survived to the present day largely intact.
+The town is notable for its Georgian architecture, the result of rebuilding after a major fire in 1731; it was assisted by an Act of Parliament and a donation by George II, to designs by local architects John and William Bastard.

 The town's economy is based on a mix of the service sector and light industry.
 Blandford Camp, a military base, is on the hills 2 mi north-east of the town.
 It is the base of the Royal Corps of Signals, the communications wing of the British Army, and the site of the Royal Signals Museum.

 History

 Blandford has been a fording point on the River Stour since Anglo-Saxon times.
 The name Blandford derives from the Old English blǣge, and probably means ford where gudgeon or blay are found.
 The name Blaneford or Bleneford is recorded in the Domesday Book, referring not to Blandford Forum itself but to the adjacent villages of Bryanston and Blandford St Mary on the opposite side of the ford, and Langton Long Blandford further downstream.

 By the 13th century, the settlement on the north bank of the river had become a market town with a livestock market serving the nearby Blackmore Vale with its many dairy farms.
-At the start of the 14th century it returned two members of parliament and was also known as Cheping Blandford, where Cheping or Chipping refers to a market.
+At the start of the 14th century, it returned two members of parliament and was also known as Cheping Blandford, where Cheping or Chipping refers to a market.
 The Latin translation Forum was first recorded in 1540.

 In Survey of Dorsetshire, written by Thomas Gerard of Trent in the early 1630s, Blandford was described as "a faire Markett Towne, pleasantlie seated upon the River ... well inhabitted and of good Traffique".
 In the 17th-century English Civil War Blandford was a Royalist centre; most inhabitants supported the king.

 In the 18th century Blandford was one of several lace-making centres in the county; Daniel Defoe stated that lace made in the town was "the finest bonelace in England...
 I think I never saw better in Flanders, France or Italy".
 In the 17th and 18th centuries Blandford was also a malting and brewing centre of some significance.